ibmjstart/bluemix-java-postgresql-uploader/README.md

  * `$ cf bind-service jpu postgresql_JPU`
  * `$ cf start jpu`

-*Note* : * '-p PostgreSQLUpload.war' assumes you are running these commands from within the same directory that this file resides.
+*Note* : `-p PostgreSQLUpload.war` assumes you are running these commands from within the same directory that this file resides.

 ## Troubleshooting ##